Kazz02/cyber-dashboard/README.md

 2. Create a feature branch, make changes, and open a PR.

 Please include tests for any new backend logic and keep UI changes small and documented.

-## License

-Add a `LICENSE` file to the repository to clarify licensing.
-If you'd like, I can add a permissive license (MIT) or another choice you prefer.

-## Contact / Next steps

-- If you want, I can:
-	- Inspect `app.py` and `requirements.txt` to produce exact run instructions.
-	- Add a basic `Dockerfile` and `docker-compose.yml` for local development.
-	- Add simple unit tests and a CI workflow.

-Ask which of the above you'd like next and I'll implement it.

----
-Generated README — updated to the project root.